t-oster/VisiCam/README.md

 VisiCam
 =======

-A Java application, that turns a webcam into a VisiCut compatible network camera with marker detection and perspective correction.
+A Java application, that turns a webcam into a [VisiCut](https://visicut.org/) compatible network camera with marker detection and perspective correction.
 Uses OpenCV through JavaCV

+**For detailed information, please have a look at the [VisiCam Wiki](https://github.com/t-oster/VisiCam/wiki).**

 Compile and Run
 ===============